 Jihong Lou represents innovative pharmaceutical companies in patent litigation involving small-molecule drugs, including cases arising under the Hatch-Waxman Act.
 Drawing from her years of experience as a former Federal Circuit law clerk, a patent agent, and a medicinal chemist and drug discovery project leader, Jihong applies her in-depth technical and legal experience in advising clients on a wide variety of intellectual property issues.

 Jihong's practice focuses on intellectual property litigation and appeal, with a particular emphasis on patent litigation in the fields of pharmaceuticals and biotechnology.
 She also represents clients in post-grant proceedings before the United States Patent and Trademark Office.
 In addition to patent litigation and appeal, Jihong advises clients regarding patentability, validity, infringement, and freedom-to-operate issues and in due diligence evaluations.
 She also maintains an active pro bono practice.
-Most recently, she successfully represented a veteran in an appeal before the United States Court of Appeals for Veterans Claims.
+She has successfully represented a number of veterans in appeals before the United States Court of Appeals for Veterans Claims.

 Chicago-Kent Journal of IP: Precedential Opinion Panel Resolves Conflicts in PTAB Opinions on Joinder, PTAB Litigation Blog